 - Provide certain mandatory disclosures to their tenants prior to leasing out their property.

-- Follow the statewide eviction process when evicting a tenant for failing to abide by certain lease terms, such as payment of rent.
+- Follow the statewide Florida eviction process when evicting a tenant for failing to abide by certain lease terms, such as payment of rent.

 - Make repairs within a reasonable period of time.